Dot plot or heatmap of average gene expression in each identity

 Logical.
 If

 TRUE, the function will display a legend forsplit.byidentities orsplit.idents.
-Ignored ifshow.split.names.colorsandshow.split.oppo.colorsareFALSE.- legend.title.size
+Ignored ifshow.split.names.colorsandshow.split.oppo.colorsareFALSE.- features.legend.name

 Numeric.
 The font size of all legend titles.